 Growing Obesity Problem

-After you blast past obese on the BMI chart, things others take for granted become difficult — like getting out of bed and walking.
-Breathing may become laborious.
-Depression can intensify desire to consume unhealthy foods.
+After you blast past obese on the BMI chart, things others take for granted become difficult—like getting out of bed and walking.
+Breathing can get laborious.
+Depression may intensify a desire to consume unhealthy foods.

 While society strives to be satisfied with a variety of body types, doctors continually study adverse results of obesity.
 One theory is that “Obesity leads to chronic systemic inflammation, which could provide a permissive environment for tumor growth.”